neuroquery/pubget/README.md

 The creation of a dataset happens in four steps:
 - Downloading the articles in bulk from the [PMC](https://www.ncbi.nlm.nih.gov/pmc/) API.
 - Extracting the articles from the bulk download
 - Extracting text, stereotactic coordinates and metadata from the articles, and storing this information in CSV files.
 - Vectorizing the text: transforming it into vectors of [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features.

 Each of these steps stores its output in a separate directory.
-The whole process can be run by using the `nqdc_full_pipeline` command.
-Moreover, separate commands are also provided to run each step separately so that we can re-run parts of the pipeline with different parameters.
+Normally, you will run the whole procedure in one command by invoking `nqdc run`.
+However, separate commands are also provided to run each step separately.
+Below, we describe each step and its output.
+Use `nqdc -h` to see a list of all available commands.

 All articles downloaded by `nqdc` come from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/), and are therefore identified by